 Dermatome maps correspond to the levels of the spine.
 Listed from top to bottom, the spinal levels are called the cervical ©, thoracic (T), lumbar (L) and sacral (S) levels.
 Some examples of dermatomes and their corresponding spinal levels are:

 - Middle and sides of calves – L4 and L5

 - Inner and outer forearms – C6 and T1

 - Shoulders – C4 and C5

-- Thumbs and little fingers – C6, C7, and C8
+- Thumbs and little fingers – C6, C7 and C8

 Since tests using the dermatome map are fairly simple, they are generally conducted as part of an initial examination to rule out nerve damage.
-The doctor will want to make sure that sensation is the same on each side of a dermatome, as these areas tend to be symmetrical.
+The physician will want to make sure that sensation is the same on each side of a dermatome, as these areas tend to be symmetrical.